The 10 most innovative urban development companies in 2022

 For finding new ways of using empty urban land to generate solar power

 SunPower, the $3.7 billion market cap solar energy company, has undertaken an initiative to build solar arrays on sites owned by transportation agencies around the country.
 It has made deals with JFK airport, the Washington Metropolitan Area Transit Authority, and the Delaware River Port Authority.
-The projects take advantage of the wide open parking lots at train stations and transportation agency-owned land to create much needed electricity.
+The projects take advantage of the wide-open parking lots at train stations and transportation agency-owned land to create much-needed electricity.
 School districts in California have been leading the way in adding solar panel-covered canopies over parking lots to offset energy requirements and save money.
-This creates a new revenue source for public agencies, and energy savings.
+This creates a new revenue source for public agencies and energy savings.
 The JFK project will be operational by early 2022 and will place solar canopies over parking spaces in Lot 9 that will be capable of generating 13 megawatts of solar power, about half of which will go to powering the AirTrain.
 The rest of the power generated there will be distributed to the neighborhoods near the airport at reduced rates.
 As more transit agencies and public entities convert their vehicles and fleets to running on electricity, having energy collected and stored on-site makes even more sense.
 SunPower’s revenue in the fourth quarter of 2021 reached $385 million, up from $342 million a year earlier.

 3. Yardzen